 “…understanding and educating yourself about these costs before settlement day arrives might help you avoid any headaches at the end of the deal.”

 Speak with your lender and your Char MacCallum Real Estate Group agent early and often to determine how much you’ll be responsible for at closing.
-Finding out that you’ll need to come up with thousands of dollars right before closing is not a surprise anyone is ever looking forward to.
+Finding out that you’ll need to come up with thousands of dollars right before closing is not a surprise anyone is ever looking forward to loans for benefits.
 Have more questions?
 We can help!
 Call 913-782-8857 for a personal consultation with one of our real estate experts